retromcorg/ChatGuard/README.md

 Visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/ChatGuard/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.

+For any issues with the plugin, please report them [here](https://github.com/AleksandarHaralanov/ChatGuard/issues).

 ---
 ### Download
 Latest releases of **ChatGuard** can be found here on [GitHub](https://github.com/AleksandarHaralanov/ChatGuard/releases).<br>